Financial planning can be a challenge.

 Don’t Automatically Pay Retail: It might be more convenient, but that convenience comes at a price.
-Truly savvy shoppers and savers know that the best deals can be found by shopping around.
+Genuinely savvy shoppers and savers know that the best deals can be found by shopping around.

-Solution: Avoid “Loss Aversion,” by focusing not only on the immediate costs but also the long term savings, of every financial decision.
+Solution: Avoid “Loss Aversion” by focusing on the immediate costs and the long-term savings of every financial decision.

 Do Not Procrastinate: Failing to enroll in your 401k plan until the last minute, failing to take financial strategies and savings seriously until the last minute, these tactics might be okay, temporarily, for someone in their early twenties, but the fact is, its never too soon to think about retirement.

 Solution: Don’t pass up free money.
-Your 401k will be your most valuable retirement asset, and the money that you save away today will be the money that you are most great full for in the future.
+Your 401k will be your most valuable retirement asset, and the money you save away today will be the money you are most grateful for in the future.

-Don’t Blindly Follow Trends: take a tip from the Lemming; a rodent famous for hurling itself off cliffs en masse, and remember that following financial and investment trends without thoroughly investigating their risks and benefits is a sure way to hit rock bottom.
+Don’t Blindly Follow Trends: take a tip from the Lemming, a rodent famous for hurling itself off cliffs en masse.
+Remember that following financial and investment trends without thoroughly investigating their risks and benefits is a sure way to hit rock bottom.

 Solution: Investigate each option before investing.

 Solution: Develop a budget plan, and stick to it.
-It may be difficult at times, but it will be well worth it in the long term.
+It may not be easy at times, but it will be well worth it in the long term.

 Don’t Ignore Interest Rates: Whether it’s the rate on your mortgage refinancing loan, your car loan, or your money market, smart financiers know that keeping up with the current borrowing and lending rates is the way to make sure that you are getting the best rates.